garronej/evt/README.md

 evtText.post("Hi!");
 ```

-NOTE: Make sure that your matcher function always return a ``boolean`` at runtime.
+NOTE: Make sure that your matcher function always returns a ``boolean`` at runtime.
 When in doubts use 'bang bang' ( ``!!returnedValue`` ).
-If the value returned happen to be an array with one element your matcher will be
+If the value returned happens to be an array with one element, your matcher will be
 considered as a transformative matcher and you will run into a runtime error.

 [__Run the example__](https://stackblitz.com/edit/ts-evt-demo-matcher-return-boolean?embed=1&file=index.ts)

 ### Matcher - Type guard

-If the the matcher function is a type guard the type of the event data  will be narrowed down
+If the matcher function is a type guard, the type of the event data  will be narrowed down
 to the subtype the matcher function is matching.
 Let us define a straight forward type hierarchy to illustrate this feature.